samtabareh/Random-Chooser/README.md

 | `open_config` | bool | If false the folder of the config will open instead of the file |

 ### Extensions Values
-`extensions` can allow all extentions by adding the "any" string to it.
+`extensions` can allow all extensions by adding the "any" string to it.
 And it can have extensions that'll be filtered out and wont be included by adding "! + the filtered extension".
 Check examples for more clarity.

 ## Examples